vboughner/bixby-capsule-with-aws/docs/01-request-aws-account.md

 ## Set up Identity and Access Management

 There are two kinds of identity for logging into the AWS Management Console.
-The first is the root console login, which requires the email address and password that you signed up with, and you've got that kind of access now, if you followed the procedure above.
-The other is IAM access.
+The first is the root console login, which requires the email address and password that you signed up with.
+You've got that kind of access now, if you followed the procedure above.

+The other way to log in is to use IAM access.
 That's a new user account that you create on your account, with the Identity Access Management system.
-You can create any number of identities like that on your account.
+You may create any number of identities like that.
 When you login with IAM, you use the IAM login page, and it requires an account number, username, and password.

-It is recommended that use IAM accounts for regular use.
+It is recommended that you use IAM accounts for regular use.
 So use your root console access to [create an IAM identity](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) for yourself, and log in with the IAM identity to do your work, instead instead of using the root console.
 It provides better security management, allows you to add people to your team, and give them tailored access.